The holiday season is a busy time for employers. Besides business, they also have HR and health and safety obligations to attend to.

 There are substitute holidays to account for and vacation requests to accommodate.
 December is also a time for planning holiday social events and preparing for safety risks created by inclement winter weather.

-As these holidays are on the weekends, employees in Ontario, BC and Alberta will receive a paid day off on December 27, 2021, and January 3, 2022.
-Additionally, Ontario employees will also get a substitute holiday on December 28, 2021, to account for Boxing Day.
+As two of these holidays are on the weekends, employees in Ontario, BC, and Alberta will receive a paid day off on Monday, December 26 and Monday, January 2.
+Additionally, Ontario employees will also get the day off on Tuesday, December 27 to account for Boxing Day.

 Winter health and safety measures

 Slips, trips, and falls increase during winter as the temperatures drop.
 It is important that employers take steps to reduce the risk of injury due to snow and ice.

 Employers should ensure they have implemented winter health and safety measures such as plowing, salting, and maintaining parking lots and walkways, installing slip-resistant tape in stairwells, placing carpets in entryways to avoid excessive water, and providing outdoor workers with all necessary equipment.